miczat/fc_profiler/README.md

 # fc_profiler

-A tool that helps understand data in an undocumented world.

 Given an Esri ArcGIS feature class, **fc_profiler** will execute a suite of data profiling functions, outputting the results to an XLS file.

 Information listed: